tighek/toad-tot/README.md

     + Switch #3 sets all doors to dispense water.
 This is for the older kids that coming back for candy...

-Stretch goal is a web interface for:
-  - Handling the functions of the 3 mechanical switches.
-  - Provide a live camera feed looking at the person playing.
-  - Lock-out to stop all candy and water activities.

-Until next year...